Blanco State Park

 Things to Do

-Activities include camping, swimming, picnicking, hiking, nature study, boating (electric motors only), and fishing.
-Tube, canoe and kayak rentals are available at the park.
+Activities include camping, swimming, picnicking, hiking, nature study, boating (electric motors only) and fishing.
+Tube and canoe rentals are available at the park.
 Annual Events: Blanco Classic Car Show is the third Saturday in May.

 - Blanco State Park Fishing Tip Sheet (PDF 126.7 KB)

 For information on volunteer opportunities, contact the park or their Friends Group: Friends of Blanco S.P.

 The Texas State Park Store offers apparel, gifts, souvenirs, field guides, and other educational items.
 The store also rents canoes and tubes for use at the park.
 Rental hours are from 8:30 a.m. to 2 p.m.
 All equipment is due back at 4 p.m.

 This park participates in the Angler Education Tackle Loaner Program; individuals can borrow rods and reels.

 The park offers a variety of educational and interpretive programs.
 Check the calendar of events for currently scheduled programs or contact the park for special programs.